Conrad Davis Mock

 C.D.
 Mock (born 1958) is a former University of North Carolina at Chapel Hill (UNC) wrestling head coach.
 He held this position from 2003 to 2015.
 His UNC team saw success in the 2005 - 2006 season.
 He is a UNC alumnus and amateur wrestler.

 Personal life and education

 Mock was born in 1958 in Saint Petersburg, Florida.
-He grew up in Newton Township, Pennsylvania attending Council Rock High School.
+He grew up in Newtown Township, Pennsylvania attending Council Rock High School.
 He then enrolled at UNC, graduating in 1982.
 After graduation, Mock returned to Newton.
 In 1985, Mock founded Equity Consultants inc., a stock brokerage firm which was registered until 2000.
 In 1984, Mock married Mickie Robinson, a physician assistant who was a UNC graduate and a member of the UNC gymnastics team.
 They have two children.

 Career

 High school

-Mock wrestled for four seasons while attending Council Rock High School in Newton.
+Mock wrestled for four seasons while attending Council Rock High School in Newtown.
 Mock began wrestling in his freshman year.
 In his senior year, Mock won a PIAA class AAA state title.
 Mock's start in wrestling was at a later age than the usual 6 years.
 He dedicated his spare time to training.